Wwf9w0/lahmacunMQ/README.md

 Consumer Class: Used to process messages.

 partitionId: The partition to which the consumer is connected.
-DistributedKafkaApp Class: The main entry point of the application.
+DistributedApp Class: The main entry point of the application.
 This is where nodes are created, messages are added and the consumer and message processing operations are performed.